openhab/openhab-docs/configuration/index.md

   This will ultimately ease a lot of setup work in the long run as it'll allow for group functions such as "switch off lights in _kitchen" or _ground floor_ or _house_" and e.g. enables voice assistants to properly execute your instructions.
   Watch out to apply a consistent naming scheme right in the beginning.
-* use Main UI to manage Things and Items
-  Remember once initially configured, their configuration is not changing much over time.
+* use Main UI to manage Things - remember once initially configured, their configuration is not changing much over time.
-* run autodiscovery for _Things_ so you don't have to enter all of them manually
+* run autodiscovery for _Things_ whereever offered so you don't have to enter all of them manually
 * also use Main UI to manage Items
   You can use the import function to import `.items` files or snippets taken from other sources like e.g. the forum
 * Use VS code extensions to [edit rules, items and sitemap files](editors.html).